MSCI-245-342/lab-hw-basicbooks/instructions.md

 Our BasicBooks App is going to be very basic.
 It will allow us to view books in the database, and to experiment with POSTing data.

 Well, we know that Rails apps are based on the MVC pattern (Model, View, Controller), and so it seems pretty sensible to figure out what the model(s), view(s), and controller(s) are going to be.
 As you'll see as we go through this, we don't do them separately except for the model.
 It works best for us to go back and forth between the controller and the views as we build the app.
-This let's us test it as we progress in getting it up and running.
+This lets us test it as we progress in getting it up and running.
 When we do development, we want to follow this process:

 1. Write a bit of code or make a small change to the app.